 At this point you might be asking yourself, “so why gold plate a ROTOCON?”

 Great point!
 While Meridian Laboratory doesn’t need to rely on gold plating for signal quality and low electrical resistance – gold makes for an excellent material for harsh and corrosive environments.
-The units shown are custom designed and built for a semiconductor manufacturer, completed in under 8 weeks to serve as a high current rotating ground while allowing a vacuum to be pulled through the center of the spindle hole during rotation.
+This gold plated ROTOCON was custom designed and built for a semiconductor manufacturer, completed in under 8 weeks to serve as a high current rotating ground while allowing a vacuum to be pulled through the center of the spindle hole during rotation.
 Despite operating at 1500+ RPM and in an acidic, corrosive environment – Meridian Laboratory’s ROTOCON rotary electrical ground provides over 125A of current carrying capacity!

 In conclusion, while aesthetically impressive, not all ROTOCON rotary electrical connectors need to be gold plated to provide an excellent electrical connection under rotation.
-Exceeding expectations on this challenge is another example of why Meridian Laboratory has remained an industry leader for over 55 years.
+Exceeding expectations on this challenge is another example of why Meridian Laboratory has remained an industry leader since 1963.

 We continue to reengineer, rethink, and redefine the limits of what slip rings can do, and with over 6000 standard slip ring assemblies, we’ve got the products to prove it.
 Whether it’s harsh environment slip ring assemblies custom engineered to your specifications, or just an expert analysis of your process to breakdown bottlenecks and make recommendations, we pride ourselves on delivering solutions our competitors simply can’t.

 If our vast array of in-stock slip rings does not meet your design needs, our engineers are ready create a solution to meet any design requirements.
-Contact us today to
+Contact us today.